Trusted

 All mobile apps require access to certain types of data and hardware to ensure optimal performance and user satisfaction.
 For example, it is perfectly normal for a photo editing app to request access to your phone’s gallery.
 Similarly, if you deny Google Maps access to your location, it will simply stop working.

-However, you may have also noticed that some apps request certain permissions (or access) that do not even make sense.
+However, you may have also noticed that some apps request certain permissions (or access) that do not make sense.
 For example, a simple app for taking text-based notes probably has no business requesting access to the phone’s gallery, camera, and microphone.

 The point here is that if you are not careful, shady app developers may gain undue access to your personal data.
 The silver lining here is that the smartphone operating systems these days are coming with better and more practical ways to manage permissions granted to individual apps.